fatou1526/literate-pancake/article.md

 ## Comparison between Iterators and Generators
 Every generator is an iterator but every iterator is not a generator.
 There are several differences between iterators and generators.
 Iterators uses \_\_iter\_\_() and \_\_next\_\_() methods while generators uses the "yield" statement.
 Iterators are usually used to iterate or convert objects to get an iterator while generators are used in loops to generate an iterator.
 For a generator, local variables are stored before the yielding process.
 For an iterator, local variables are not used.
 Classes are used for iterators while methods are for generators.\

-\pagebreak
-## Practical uses in large data files
+## Use cases in data files
 Dealing with data in python can seem difficult when we fail to find a good way.
 When processing a simple collection of items, one can define single methods.
-However data scientists face big data and then need a good approach to manipulate them.
+However, data scientists face big data and then need a good approach to manipulate them.
 Therefore, writing single methods will give a code of hundred lines.
-That wastes time and make boring sometimes because their is a lot of workforce and brain activities.
+That wastes time and becomes boring sometimes because there are a lot of workforce and brain activities.
 Thus, iterators and generators could give a way through a simple pipeline.
 Generators are most useful when working with textfiles or data streams.
 Their biggest achievement is that they can help processing large data files without storing the data in the RAM.
 We are going to give some examples of use-cases for generators as they can be considered as iterators too.
-**Example 10** Counting occurrence of words in textfile\
+**Example 12** Counting occurrence of words in textfile\
 Code:\
 ```python
 """